onflow/flow/flips/20220503-interaction-templates.md

 ### Template, Interface and Audit Tooling

-To make the production of InteractionTemplate, InteractionTemplateInterface and InteractionTemplateAudit simpler for developers, support for generating these could be added to a CLI tool or webapp interface.
+To make the production of Interaction Template, Interaction Template Interface and Interaction Template Audits simpler for developers, support for generating these could be added to a CLI tool or webapp interface.
 Making these data structures easy to create will be essential for promoting this new pattern.

 ### FCL Integration